Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 Solving it gives:
 > $$\frac{N^4}{4}$$

-I double-checked this approach by calculating them manually (step_test.py).
+I double-checked the math by adding moves manually (step_test.py).
 I found that this equation a bad estimator for smaller maps (N < 7) where it gives accuracy under 0.90.
 However, the accuracy is over 0.95 for N > 10 and over 0.99 for N > 23, which is good to use.
+Since I used 20x20 grid for training, the expected average game length to finish the game is 40000 steps.

 ## Evaluation

 # <ins>Discussion</ins>

 * What I achieved
 * Limitations

-* Future works
+## Future works

-More observation for agent:
+Add more observation for agent:
-* The entire game screen
-    * CNN
-    * I want to compare the manual information vs visual information.
-* Past moves
-   * Some memory system like LSTM.
+* I can provide the entire game screen information using a convolutional neural network.
+It will be a lot more information for the agenet will need to interpret so the learning time can get longer, but it will be a lot less work for me since I won't have to do more work to give the agent quality information.
+Then, I can compare the learning outcome from manual information and visual information.
+* I can try memory system.
+For instance, a system like LSTM can allow the agent to learn fine techniques from every game and general strategy from multiple runs.